Death of Yasser Arafat: Murder inquiry

 After Al Jazeera's presentation in July 2012 of the results of its nine-month investigation, Arafat's widow Suha Arafat declared her intention to launch a court case in France into the death of her husband.
 Suha Arafat told Al Jazeera that she had long suspected that her husband was murdered, noting that both Israel and the United States regarded him as an obstacle to peace.

-On 31 July 2012, Suha Arafat and her daughter Zawra lodged a murder complaint in the Paris western suburb of Nanterre.
+On 31 July 2012, Suha Arafat and her daughter Zahwa lodged a murder complaint in the Paris western suburb of Nanterre.
 On 28 August, French prosecutors opened a murder inquiry.
 In March 2015, a French prosecutor announced that Arafat's death was from natural causes, and found that the polonium 210 and lead 210 discovered in Arafat's grave were of an environmental nature.

 Later, a French investigation by three judges unanimously concluded that "it has not been demonstrated that Mr Yasser Arafat was murdered by polonium-210 poisoning" and that the investigation should be dropped.

 At the end of June 2016, a French Court of Appeal confirmed the previous conclusions.

 Allegation of killing of Arafat by Israel

+The Israeli government tried for decades to assassinate Arafat, including attempting to intercept and shoot down private aircraft and commercial airliners on which he was believed to be traveling.
+The assassination was initially assigned to Caesarea, the Mossad unit in charge of Israel's targeted killings.
+Shooting down a commercial airliner in international airspace over very deep water was thought to be preferable to make recovery of the wreckage, and hence investigation, more difficult.
+Following Israel's 1982 invasion of Lebanon, Israeli Minister of Defense Ariel Sharon created a special task force code named "Salt Fish" headed by special operations experts Meir Dagan and Rafi Eitan to track Arafat's movements in Lebanon to kill him because Sharon still saw Arafat as an important symbol.
+The Salt Fish task force orchestrated the bombing of buildings where Arafat and senior PLO leaders were believed to be staying.
+Later renamed "Operation Goldfish", Israeli operatives followed Israeli journalist Uri Avnery to a meeting with Arafat in an additional unsuccessful attempt to eliminate him.
+In 2001, Sharon, as prime minister, is believed to have made a commitment to cease attempts to assassinate Arafat.
+However, following Israel's successful assassination in March 2004 of Sheikh Ahmed Yassin, a founder of the Hamas movement, in April 2004 Sharon stated that "this commitment of mine no longer exists."

+On September 11, 2003, the Security Cabinet of Israel decided that "Israel will act to remove this obstacle [Arafat] in the manner, at the time, and in the ways that will be decided on separately".
+Israeli Cabinet members and officials hinted on Arafat's death.